 The map below shows areas of land purchased by the Great Western Railway for the proposed railway line which would have joined the existing viaduct at Baths Island, curving through the terraced housing at Gardner Cottages and Vansittart Road, crossing Stovell Recreation Ground, Maidenhead Road and Parsonage Lane heading towards Dedworth.
 Few roads existed at that time to the west of Windsor and just Smiths Lane and Roses Lane are marked joining Dedworth Road.
 Give or take a few yards, the railway and perhaps a station would have been built on the area now occupied by Tesco's in 2004.

-We have heard rumours of GWR marker posts, (lengths of rail with cast iron plates welded on top), in the area of the allotments along Maidenhead Road but we have never had an opportunity to photograph any.
-We have also heard a rumour that the Fleur de Lis in Winkfield was originally built as a railway station for the line.
+We have heard rumours of GWR marker posts, (lengths of rail with cast iron plates welded on top), in the area of the allotments along Maidenhead Road.
+There is a photograph here of one thought to be in the allotments.
+We have also heard a rumour that the Fleur de Lys in Winkfield was originally built as a railway station for the line.
+The building has been converted to apartments in recent years.
 If anyone has more information, then do please let us know by email (To contact us, email Thamesweb.) or via the forum Windsor to Ascot by Rail.